DeepX DX-M1 First Inference Walkthrough

 Architecture

-The V2N's single PCIe Gen3 × 2 controller is shared between the on-module DX-M1 and the external M.2 Key M slot via a pair of on-module passive muxes (Diodes PI3DBS12212A).
+The V2N's single PCIe Gen3 controller (1 or 2 lanes — the RZ/V2N has no 4-lane PCIe) is shared between the on-module DX-M1 and the external M.2 Key M slot via a pair of on-module passive muxes (Diodes PI3DBS12212A).
 Software selects which endpoint is active at boot or at runtime.

 V2N-M1 PCIe mux: V2N controller ↔ on-module DX-M1 (default) ↔ carrier M.2 Key M (alternate) (figure pending)